-- With a value of about $26.7 billion, separation system technology is expected to grow tremendously in 2021.
+- With a value of about $26.7 billion, the separation system technology is expected to grow tremendously in 2021.

-- Biofuel production has increased tremendously with sustainable electricity making up 25 percent of the electric power in 2017.
+- Biofuel production has increased tremendously, with sustainable electricity making up 25 percent of the electric power in 2017.

-- The U.S is the leading biofuel producer in the world standing at 1,557 petajoules as of 2019.
+- The U.S is the leading biofuel producer in the world, standing at 1,557 petajoules as of 2019.
 Despite the high supply of biofuels in the U.S, the demand is low.
 This might reflect on the low adoption rate for biofuels as an alternative fuel source to reduce pollution and hence, climate change.

-Environmental Biotechnology and Its Future
+Environmental Biotechnology and The Future

 Environmental biotechnology plays a significant role in protecting biodiversity (plants, animals, and human beings).
 The drive for a safer planet has led to the creation of various innovations to increase efficiency and promote sustainability.
-Various government agencies, public, and private institutions are today investing largely in environmental biotechnology.
-As such, it’s future lies in the existence of improvement opportunities to:
+Various government agencies, public and private institutions are today investing largely in environmental biotechnology.
+As such, its future lies in the existence of improvement opportunities to: